redwoodjs/redwood/docs/docs/docker.md

    └─ bufferutil@npm:4.0.8 (via npm:^4.0.1)
 ```

-Just keep pulling the thread:
+`websocket` needs `bufferutil`.
+But why do we have `websocket`?
+Keep pulling the thread till you get to a top-level dependency:

 ```
 yarn why websocket